Trader Joe's Recipes

 Recipe Tips

-• Refrigerate: Store leftovers in an airtight container in the refrigerator for up to 4 days.
-Reheat in a skillet with a little oil to help re-crisp the potatoes.
+• Refrigerate: Store the cooled hash in an airtight container in the refrigerator for up to 3 to 4 days.

 Garden Vegetable Hash Nutrition Facts